ria-ee/X-Road-opmonitor/docs/analysis_module/installation.md

 sudo chown www-data:www-data ${WEBDIR}/${INSTANCE}/analysis_module/analyzer_ui/database
 ```

-Settings for Interface (Analyzer UI) of different X-Road instances have been prepared and can be used:
+Settings for Analyzer Interface (Analyzer UI) of different X-Road instances have been prepared and can be used:

 ```bash
 # export WEBDIR="/var/www"; export INSTANCE="sample"